MicheSi/computer-architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.
+cpu.py
+ls8.py
-* Write a short 3-10-word description of what each file does.
+* Write a short 3-10-word description of what each file does. cpu.py - code for CPU functionality

+ls8.py - runs program to load and run the CPU
 * Note what has been implemented, and what hasn't.
 * Read this whole file.
 * Skim the spec.